artie-nazarov/Handwritten-digits-recognizer/README.md

 # Build a Neural Network from scratch analytically - Handwritten digits

 ### Overview
 This is a Neural Network built from scratch using the NumPy library to solve the MNIST handwritten digit classifier.
-The architecture of the neural net was designed by diagnosing a bias vs. variance problem using a leraning curve and a regularization parameter analysis.
+The architecture of the neural net was designed by diagnosing a bias vs. variance problem using a learning curve and a regularization parameter analysis.
 Results: Test set accuracy: **96.9%**

 ### Goal